nguyenhphilip/pn-blog/content/poems/exhalation.md

 * Before there was you and your billowing laugh
 * Your callused hands and crooked smile
 * waiting for me at the end of the night
-* like temptation drunk on wine
+* like temptation drunk on cherry wine
 * {{< poem-space >}}
 * Before there was the oak that introduced us
-* Before there were the stars that we claimed as ours
+* Before there were the stars we claimed as ours
-* Before love and wonder became forces we would never tame
+* Before love and wonder were forces we would never tame
 * Before time had entered the fray
 * Before there was the story of everything, waiting to unfold,
 * Nothing was the only thing